Research

 CESifo Working Paper 10699

-Revise and Resubmite at Journal of the Economic Science Association
+Journal of the Economic Science Association, forthcoming

-August 2023 | Paper | SlidesAbstract
+August 2025 | Paper | SlidesAbstract